top of page

 Where do you get your designs?

-Each piece is developed over hours of study and planning by examining existing pieces.
-Most of the time we have to rely on photographs but occasionally we are able to access original pieces and develop a pattern from there.
-If you are looking for free patterns to use and learn with we suggest ArmourArchive.org.
+Each piece is developed through hours of study and planning based on existing armour.
+Most of our research is done using photographs, though sometimes we're lucky enough to access original pieces and develop patterns from those.
+If you're looking for free patterns to practice with, we recommend

 What is your favorite piece to make?